ImExtraPolite3/weather-app/README.md

 # weather-app

-Using the WeatherAPI, I created a website that displayed the current
+Using the WeatherAPI, I created a website that displayed the current temparture